AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 		3. respond to reporter
 		4. suggest assignee with the lowest workload (balance workload)
 * Method used:
-	* Small English CNN (convolutional neural network) model from the **spacy** Python library.
+	* 'Small' English CNN (convolutional neural network) model from the **spacy** Python library.
+This 'small' network is chosen because of its speed.
 Its English corpus is based upon *WordNet 3.0* by Princeton University, its named entity recogniser is taken from *OntoNotes 5*, while its sentence recognizer is formulated on *ClearNLP* by Emery University.
 [7]

 But you may say, code and images from the issue report will go into NLP, which will affect the result!